 In the example above, an indoor antenna will probably pull in all the green channels coming from the transmitter at 240 degrees, and the same antenna will also likely work for the third channel in the list, which comes from a different transmitter at 199 degrees, but has a strong signal.

 The last station on the list will require a bit more work.
-A larger antenna is probably required, and because it's more than 100 degrees from the others, it will probably require a second antenna or a rotator.
+A larger antenna is probably required, and because it’s more than 100 degrees from the others, you might need a second antenna or a rotator.

 Do I need a signal amplifier or a rotator?

 A rotator will turn the TV antenna in any direction with the click of a remote.
-These are useful if you want to receive stations from several different locations.
+These are useful if you want to receive weaker stations from several different locations although it’s worth testing out if a fixed antenna will get all your stations before investing in a rotator.

 What type of cable do I for a TV antenna?